haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Enable Auto-shutdown when creating VM (useful)
 - Can use a free domain instead of a IP address for ease of use

+### Encrypt a OS/Datadisk in VM
+- Azure by default encrypts files using Secure Storage Encryption but does not encrypt the VM itself by default except the files (VHD is not encrypted, Go to Disks, look for OS disks and see that the Encryption is not enabled)
+- Can use BitLocker to encrypt the Virtual Disk.
+The keys will be stored in Azure Key Vault
+- Create a Key Vault if you don't have one, search for it
+  - Stores secrets, application keys, certificates
+  - To encrypt the key (needed to encrypt the VHD) using Azure Vault for a VM it has to exist in the same region as the VM
+  - Use powershell to encrypt the VM (see microsoft links online)

 ### Connect to VM using RDP/SSH
 - Go to Overtab of VM
 - Go to Connect tab then you can see instructions for RDP or SSH